sheedy/lemanz/README.md

 # Lemanz

-A starting point for all my personal/work-related Sass projects.
+A starting point for all my personal/work-related projects using Sass and Compass.
 Feel free to pull from anything you like in this repo or not.
 Additionally includes special JavaScript starting points/libraries like the jQuery plugin SVGMagic, HammerJS, RespondJS and MatchMedia Polyfill.

 #### **Browser Support**
 I aim to support the following browsers and their associated versions throughout all my projects.